 We are excited to announce that Stoke Newington School has signed up to the Wellbeing Award for Schools, administered by Award Place, in partnership with the National Children’s Bureau.
 For full details of the award, please click here.

-Mental Health and Wellbeing are increasingly a central consideration within the school and within the wider community.
+Mental health and wellbeing are increasingly a central consideration within the school and within the wider community.
 We have a number of different processes to help students who feel that they may need to talk to someone about their mental health or get support for someone they are concerned about.

-Students can self-refer to one of the school pastoral counsellors, Jo Mahoney, Lorna DeLa Para Thomas and Julia Kent
+Students can self-refer to one of the school pastoral counsellors, Jo Mahoney, Lorna DeLa Para Thomas and Samantha Kwok.

 We place great emphasis on the welfare of our school community and provide support, information and guidance to help everyone at our school feel happy.
 We also celebrate the diverse and inclusive nature of our school community and recognise the faiths, beliefs and needs held by all.

 Please see below for mental health & wellbeing information, signposting to local services and advice for parents.